34 highly influential African American scientists you may not know

 Tragically, she would die very young, at 24, from complications following a laboratory accident and would never receive recognition for her achievements in her lifetime.

 12. George Edward Alcorn Jr. made significant contributions to space research

 Place of birth: Pasadena, California

 Alcorn's father was an auto mechanic who was determined that Alcorn and his brother would get an education.
-Alcorn graduated from Occidental College in Pasadena, California, in 1962, with a B.A. in physics.
+Alcorn graduated from Occidental College in Pasadena, California, and 1962, with a B.A. in physics.
 In 1963 he completed a master's degree in nuclear physics at Howard University.

 Alcorn left IBM to join NASA in 1978.
-While at NASA, he invented an imaging x-ray spectrometer using thermo-migration of aluminum, for which he earned a patent, and a NASA Goddard Space Flight Center (GSFC) Inventor of the Year Award, in 1984.
-Two years later he devised an improved method of fabrication using laser drilling.
+While at NASA, he invented an imaging x-ray spectrometer using thermo-migration of aluminum, for which he earned a patent and a NASA Goddard Space Flight Center (GSFC) Inventor of the Year Award in 1984.
+Two years later, he devised an improved method of fabrication using laser drilling.

-He was also responsible for developing new technologies required for the space station "Freedom", managed the GSFC Evolution Program, was concerned with ensuring the development of the space station and served as Chief of the Office of Commercial Programs for the GSFC.
+He was also responsible for developing new technologies required for the space station "Freedom," managed the GSFC Evolution Program, was concerned with ensuring the development of the space station, and served as Chief of the Office of Commercial Programs for the GSFC.

 13. Jane C. Wright was a pioneer in blood cancer research

 Wright's father was one of the first African American graduates of Harvard Medical School, and he set a high standard for his daughters.
 Wright studied art at Smith College but was persuaded by her father to study medicine at New York Medical School then.
 After spending time as a residential doctor at Bellevue and Harlem Hospital, she dedicated herself to medical research.